windycitymoon/patternlab-gesso/README.md

 ### Pattern Lab installation

-For now I've installed the [Gesso Twig starter kit](https://github.com/forumone/starterkit-twig-drupal-gesso), and ripped out a bunch of the Drupal platform related JS.
+For now I've installed the [Gesso Twig starter kit](https://github.com/forumone/starterkit-twig-drupal-gesso), and then proceeded to rip out a bunch of the Drupal platform related JS.

-But you should be able to replace this with any [PHP Patternlab Starter Kit](http://patternlab.io/download.html) you want here, and long as you put it in a directory named 'pattern-lab', so that the grunt tasks will work.
+But you should be able to replace the 'pattern-lab' directory with any  of [PHP Patternlab Starter Kit listed here](http://patternlab.io/download.html).

 <!-- The included Grunt tasks look for an instance of the Drupal standard edition of
 Pattern Lab and [the Gesso Twig starter kit](https://github.com/forumone/starterkit-twig-drupal-gesso)